UBC-MOAD/Reshapr/docs/installation.rst

 Conda Environment and Package Installation
 ==========================================

-Running :kbd:`Reshapr` in an isolated `Conda`_ environment using is highly recommended.
+Running :py:obj:`Reshapr` in an isolated `Conda`_ environment using is highly recommended.
-Assuming that you have `Miniconda3`_ installed, you can create and activate an environment called :kbd:`reshapr` that will have all of the Python packages necessary use :kbd:`Reshapr`, and install the package with the commands below.
+Assuming that you have `Miniconda3`_ installed, you can create and activate an environment called :kbd:`reshapr` that will have all of the Python packages necessary use :py:obj:`Reshapr`, and install the package with the commands below.

 .. _Conda: https://conda.io/en/latest/